Essay

 Every process step is a Rule, a Model, or a Mind.
 Map all three before you automate anything.
 A diagnostic tool for AI system design.

-To fix it, you have to stop thinking about “agents” and start thinking about the work itself.
 Every step in any process requires one of three types of intelligence.

 1. Rules (Deterministic)